 This type is rare enough that doctors don’t know much about it.
 Probably around 5% of people with multiple sclerosis have this form.
 In many ways, it seems similar to primary progressive MS.

 What Causes Multiple Sclerosis?

-No one knows what causes multiple sclerosis.
-Tantalizing clues have sparked research in many areas but no definite answers.
-Some theories have included:
+No one knows.
+Tantalizing clues have sparked research in many areas, but there are no definite answers.
+Some theories include:

-- Geography.
-People in the northern U.S. develop MS more often than those in the warmer south.
-Research into vitamin D and sunlight as protective factors is ongoing.
+Geography.
+People in colder parts of the world get MS more often than those in the warmer parts.
+Researchers are looking into how vitamin D and sunlight might protect against the disease.

-- Smoking.
-Tobacco may increase the risk slightly.
+Tobacco may raise the risk slightly.
 But it's not the whole story.

-- Genetics.
+Genetics.
 Genes do play a role.
-If an identical twin has MS, the other twin has a 20% to 40% chance of developing it as well.
-Siblings have a 3% to 5% chance if a brother or sister is affected.
+If an identical twin has MS, the other twin has a 20% to 40% chance of getting it.
+Siblings have a 3% to 5% chance if a brother or sister has it.

 Multiple sclerosis is probably an autoimmune disease.
 Like lupus or rheumatoid arthritis, the body creates antibodies against itself, causing damage.
-In MS, the damage occurs in the lining, or myelin, of nerves.
+In MS, the damage occurs in the covering, or myelin, of nerves.